-Bariatric weight loss surgery is an effective tool that can facilitate substantial weight loss for obese patients.
+Bariatric weight loss surgery is an effective tool that can facilitate substantial weight loss for higher-weight patients.

-- Duodenal switch offers the greatest weight loss potential but is also the most invasive.
+- The Duodenal Switch offers the greatest weight loss potential but is also the most invasive.

 The First Step In Gastric Bypass or Duodenal Switch Surgery

 During this first step, a surgeon cuts away and permanently removes about 75-80% of a patient’s stomach.
-The edges are then brought together and closed with surgical staples.
+The surgeon then brings the edges together and closes them with surgical staples.
 This type of bariatric technique is known as “restrictive” because it limits the amount of food a patient’s stomach can hold.

 Gastric bypass and duodenal switch surgery will both promote significant weight loss but there are differences between the two that will be a factor in which procedure your bariatric surgeon may choose for your circumstances.